 Land use.
-Workload and expenditures may increase for local governments in cases where the transmission authority utilizes county-owned land for eligible facilities.
+Workload and expenditures may increase for local governments to review and approve projects proposed by the transmission authority on local government-owned land.
 Additional maintenance costs and workload, particularly on county open spaces, may be incurred to modify open space designations or to maintain the land.